VizierDB/web-api-async/doc/configuration.md

 Components of Vizier Instance
 -----------------------------

+The community edition environment runs on the local machine.
+Expects the definition of the datastore, filestore and viztrail repository that is used for all projects.
+Intended for single user that works on a single project.
+Uses multi-process backend.

 A running Vizier instance has four main components: (1)) data store, (2) file store, (3) viztrails repository, and (4) workflow execution engine.
 For each of these components different implementations are possible.
 When initializing the instance the components that are to be used are loaded based on the respective configuration parameters.